 The Asset and Liability Committee ("ALCO") is responsible for providing oversight of the Bank's operations relating to interest rate risk, market risk and liquidity risk (collectively known as "financial risks") as well as capital management.
-The committee initiates, reviews and endorses for the RC or the Board's approval the Bank's policies on financial risks and capital management.
+The ALCO initiates, reviews and endorses for the approval of the Risk Committee of the Board and the Board of Directors the Bank's policies on financial risks and capital management respectively.
 It approves guidelines relating to such policies, reviews and approves all major financial risk management reports.
-ALCO also oversees the Bank's investment activities by establishing investment strategies within policies laid down by the RC and reviews actual performance.
+The ALCO also oversees the Bank's investment activities by establishing investment strategies within policies laid down by the Risk Committee of the Board and reviews actual performance.